 HUD calculates the primary FMR estimates for two-bedroom units.
 This is generally the most common sized rental unit and, therefore, the most reliable to survey and analyze.
 Formerly, after each Decennial Census, HUD calculated rent relationships between two-bedroom units and other unit bedroom counts and used them to set FMRs for other units.
-HUD did this because it is much available late in 2012; however, these data have not yet become available.
-Therefore, HUD uses the national change in gross rents, measured between 2011 and 2012 to update last year's FMRs for these areas.
+HUD did this because it is much easier to update two-bedroom estimates and to use pre-established cost relationships with other unit bedroom counts than it is to develop independent FMR estimates for each unit bedroom count.
+When calculating FY 2013 FMRs, HUD updated the bedroom ratio adjustment factors using 2006-2010 5-year ACS data.
+The bedroom ratio methodology used in this update was the same methodology that was used when calculating bedroom ratios using 2000 Census data.
+The bedroom ratios